 While it may appear like you’re receiving a lot of coverage on the premium travel rewards cards, there are 2 key reasons that purchasing the Travelex trip insurance, or other comprehensive travel insurance, is a desirable option.

 First, the coverage that comes with your credit card is generally secondary to other insurance.
 This means you will need to deal with travel providers or other insurance first, then with the credit card’s third-party administrator if you have a claim.
 With Travelex, you’ll be dealing directly with the insurance company.

 Additionally, the Travelex Travel Select policy offers superior medical coverage.
 You won’t find meaningful medical coverage, other than a rare minimal limit, on any credit card.

 One downside is that you would need to purchase a Travelex policy each time you travel to ensure you have coverage.
 This may not be an issue if you travel on just 1 or 2 major trips each year.

 Let’s look at the cost and coverage of purchasing flight insurance via Travelex and how it compares with the coverage that comes with a premium travel rewards credit card.

-You’ll have 2 flight insurance choices from which to select, the Flight Insure Plus plan at $39 or the basic Flight Insure plan at $17.
+Travelex offers 2 options for insuring your flight — the Flight Insure Plus plan at $39 or the basic Flight Insure plan at $17.

 |Trip Cancellation||$10,000 per trip, $20,000 per 12-month period||$10,000 per person, $20,000 per occurrence, $40,000 per 12-month period||N/A|